ayubmja2/webxy/README.md

 ## The tech stack is:
 Laravel 11, vue3, Inertia.js, Tailwindcss, Object DB on Digital Ocean Spaces, and using pusher for realtime updates.

+Application now has two servers 1 production and staging.